ian-lowe/personal-site/README.md

 ## About

-This website acts as my technical portfolio.
+Personal website with resume and portfolio.

 https://ianlowe.dev